 True: I didn’t always like short stories.
 I found them vexing and entirely too short.
 I grew up loving novels.
 I can remember many an afternoon spent hanging off the edge of my bed with a book in my hand.
 The Wonderful Wizard of Oz, Alice’s Adventures in Wonderland, The Lord of the Rings.
 It was a comfort to hold a thick book and know the story would go on and on.

-Shimmer has taught me not only how to love short fiction even more, it’s helped me in writing my own.
-Shimmer is unique, it’s challenging, it’s never boring, and though it’s not the size of a novel, it goes on and on.
-In Beth, I’ve found one of my people; talking with her about fiction is one of the best things I get to do.
+Shimmer taught me not only how to love short fiction even more, it helped me in writing my own.
+Shimmer was unique, it’s challenging, and never boring.
+In Beth, I’ve found one of my people.